What's the Recovery Rebate Credit?

 Profit and prosper with the best of expert advice - straight to your e-mail.

 This helps eligible Americans who either didn't receive a third stimulus check or didn't get the full amount.
-And, in some cases, even a person who received the $1,400 third-round payment can claim a recovery rebate credit that boosts their refund or reduces the tax they owe.
-So, even if you're not required to file a 2021 tax return, make sure you at least check to see if you qualify for the recovery rebate credit.
-If you do, go ahead and file just to claim the credit and get a refund.
+In some cases, even a person who received the $1,400 third-round payment can claim a recovery rebate credit that boosts their refund or reduces the tax they owe.

 Eligibility for the Recovery Rebate Credit

-The eligibility rules for the recovery rebate credit are basically the same as they were for third-round stimulus checks.
+The eligibility rules for the recovery rebate credit are basically the same as those for third-round stimulus checks.
 The big difference is that eligibility for the stimulus check was typically based on information found on your 2019 or 2020 tax return, while eligibility for the recovery rebate credit is based on information from your 2021 return.
 So, you could qualify for a stimulus check but not for the credit – and vice versa.

 You're generally eligible to claim the recovery rebate credit if, in 2021, you: